eddjberry/precision-mixture-model/README.md

 ```

 This has now been fixed.
-The issue only affected the estimated of the non-target probability (Pn) and guessing probability (Pu).
+The issue primarily affects the estimated of the non-target probability (Pn) and guessing probability (Pu).
+That said, it **can also affect the estimation of the target probability (Pt)**, where there are non-targets.

 The variable names were also the wrong way round in `JV10_df_error()`.
 However, this did not effect the result as only the difference between the two columns was relevant to the function.